9 Trends for the Time after COVID-19

 3. Flexibility and agility in production

-Helping us to act more swiftly and reduce time to market, the untapped potential of production facilities to go beyond their original purpose will be realised.
-Making us more independent from global supply chains, robots and algorithms, this can not only help in crisis situations but also to launch innovative new products faster and at a lower price.
+Helping us to act more swiftly and reduce time to market, the untapped potential of production facilities to go beyond their original purpose will be realized.
+Making us more independent from global supply chains, robots and algorithms, can not only help in crisis situations but also launch innovative new products faster and at a lower price.

 4. Capitalism light